 Preheat your oven to 350 F. Next, grease a 9 inch springform pan then line the bottom of the pan with a circle of parchment paper.

-In a medium mixing bowl, whisk the all purpose flour, salt, baking powder, and ground cardamom together.
+In a medium mixing bowl, whisk the all purpose flour, salt, soda, and ground cardamom together.
 Set the dry ingredients aside for now as you mix the crumble ingredients together in a small bowl.
 The crumble mixture should resemble coarse crumbs.

 To make the batter, measure the sugar into the bowl of a stand mixer.
 Add the room temperature eggs and mix vigorously with the paddle attachment until the mixture becomes light in colour and has a light sheen.